 Our Animal Control Bylaw details important rules about animal ownership.

-Chickens (Hens & Roosters)
+Chickens (Hens and Roosters)

 - Hen keepers must keep at least three hens and not more than six hens per site.